techqueria/website/.github/CONTRIBUTING.md

 The flag identifies the heritage of the member and is optional.

 Location can be `san-francisco`, `nyc`, `los-angeles`, `austin` and `chicago`.

-TODO: The roles and location will eventually be moved to `categories` in the future but currently they help showcase the different roles of the team members without having to manually repeat any strings.

 ### Events